Coping with unexpected events

 If the last few years have left you stressed, anxious, sad or overwhelmed, you are not alone.

-Even if you have not been directly affected, you may have ongoing distress from previous events.
-You may have loved ones who are going through a rough time, or you may feel overwhelmed from media coverage or hearing people around you talk about the event(s).
+Even if you have not been directly affected, you could have loved ones who are going through a rough time, or you may feel overwhelmed from media coverage and conversations with friends and family.

 Do you need immediate support?